-- Personal : this test focuses on French knowledge (oral and written comprehension or expression), with a view to potential fluency; it is in some ways a linguistic snapshot of the level of French at the time the candidate takes the test;
+- Personal reasons: this test assesses French knowledge (oral and written comprehension or expression), with a view to improving language skills in the future; it is in some way a snapshot of the level of French at the moment the candidate takes the test.

-- Academic : it provides, according to international standards, a reliable evaluation of the linguistic abilities that will be taken into account for admission into a higher learning establishment (universities, colleges, art schools, architecture schools, business schools, etc.).
+- Academic reasons: it provides, according to international standards, a reliable evaluation of the language skills taken into account for admission into a higher education institution (university, college, art school, architecture school, business school, etc.)

-* The computer version of the test comprises 91 questions.
-The 15 additional question of the computer version will not be counted when calculating the final score.
-They enable the CIEP to analyse the validity of questions.
-The time given to take this computerised examination is essentially the same as for the paper version (ten additional minutes).
+* The computerised version of the test comprises 91 questions.
+The 15 additional questions of the computerised test will not be taken into account when calculating the final score.
+They enable the CIEP to analyse the validity of the questions.
+The duration of the computerised test is essentially the same as for the paper test (ten additional minutes).

 Questions are multiple choice, comprising 76 questions in total.
-Only one out of the four answers offered for each question is correct. questions are presented in order of increasing difficulty, ranging from level A1 to level C2 in the Common European Framework of Reference for Languages.
+Only one out of the four answers for each question is correct.
+Questions are presented in an order of increasing difficulty, ranging from an A1 level to a C2 level according to the Common European Framework of Reference for Languages (CEFRL).

 Listening (29 questions, 25 minutes)

-The questions enable evaluation of your ability to understand spoken French, in particular:
+The questions enable the evaluation of your ability to understand spoken French, in particular:

 current words and expressions in daily communication (dialogues, interviews, discussions, speaking on the telephone, etc.);

-information on people, facts or events on radio or television programmes related to the news or on personal, professional or educational subjects;
+information on people, facts or events on the radio or in television programmes, related to the news or to personal, professional or educational subjects;

 reports on tangible or abstract topics;

-all kinds of dialogue delivered in a standard flow.
+all kinds of dialogues delivered in a standard flow.

-The recordings are representative of oral communication such as you may hear in France or francophone countries, particularly involving extracts from the Radio France Internationale (RFI) station(link is external).
+The recordings are representative of oral communication such as you may hear them in France or in a francophone country, particularly when involving extracts from the Radio France Internationale (RFI) station.

-The questions are always associated with communication situations and French or francophone contexts.
+- The questions are always associated with communication situations in a French or in a francophone context.

 Reading (29 questions, 45 minutes)

-- very simple familiar nouns, words and phrases used in communication situations (friendly or administrative messages and letters);
+very simple familiar nouns, words and sentences used in a daily communication situation (friendly or administrative messages and letters);

-- information contained in common documents (classified ads, prospectus, menus and timetables, etc.);
+information contained in common documents (classified ads, brochures, menus and timetables, etc.);

-- articles and reports in which the authors take a stand on concrete or abstract subjects;
+articles and reports in which the authors takes a stand on tangible or abstract subjects;

-The documents are representative of those you may read in France or in francophone countries.
+The documents are representative of those you may read in France or in a francophone country.

 Tips and tricks for taking this examination:

-arrive 30 to 45 minutes before the test begins;
+- plan to arrive 30 to 45 minutes before the test begins,

-don't forget your form of identity and a black pen;
+- don't forget your identitification document and a black pen,

-listen carefully to aural documents and questions as you will hear them just once;
+- listen carefully to oral documents and questions as you will hear them just once,

-read the questions carefully and use the time available to you to think about your answers.
-Don't just write anything down;
+- read the questions carefully and use the available time to think about your answers.
+Don't just write anything down,

 Speaking (interview lasting a maximum of 12 minutes)

-The speaking examination is taken individually and is in the form of a face-to-face interview with an examiner.
+The speaking examination is taken individually and is a one-to-one interview with an examiner.

-These 3 tasks evaluate the candidate on the six levels of the scale on the Common European Framework of Reference (from level A1 to level C2).
+- These 3 tasks evaluate the candidate on the six levels on the scale of the Common European Framework of Reference for Languages (from level A1 to level C2).

 Description of the tasks:

-Objective of the task: the candidate must prove that they can have an exchange with a person that they do not know (the examiner).
+Objective of the task: the candidates demonstrate that they can have an exchange with a person that they do not know (the examiner).

-Duration: 5 minutes 30 seconds (of which 2 minutes are given to preparation time, during which the candidate is permitted to take short notes)
+Duration: 5 minutes 30 seconds (of which 2 minutes are given for preparation, the candidate is allowed to take short notes).

-Objective of the task: the candidate must prove their ability to obtain information in a situation in modern daily life .
+Objective of the task: the candidates demonstrate their ability to obtain information in a modern daily life situation.
 The roles of the examiner and the candidate are specified in the instructions.

-Objective of the task: the candidate must prove their ability to speak in a spontaneous, continuous and convincing manner when answering a question asked by the examiner.
+Objective of the task: the candidates demonstrate their ability to speak in a spontaneous, continuous and convincing manner when answering a question asked by the examiner.

-The candidate is assessed on their ability to:
+The candidates are assessed on their ability to:

-talk about themselves, their surroundings, family and job;
+- talk about themselves, their personal environment, their job and family;

-give their opinion and explain the advantages and disadvantages of a project, express their agreement and disagreement;
+- give their opinion and explain the advantages and disadvantages of a project, argue against or in favour of it;

-present a clear and structured argument in a style appropriate to the context;
+- present a clear and structured argument in an appropriate style, adapted to the context;